HippoClinicInc/partner/vb6/project/README.md

 Const DEFAULT_PATIENT_NAME As String = "Test api"
 ```

-Update these values in the specific module you plan to run.
+Update the above values (account, password, and patient info) in the entry module you plan to run.
+Do not redefine `HIPPO_BASE_URL` in entry modules.

 ### Initialization